seung-lab/ChunkFlow.jl/aws_znn_train/README.md

 aws
 ===
-this script can create a "persistent" spot instance.
-After required a spot instance, it will continuously monitor this instance.
-Once this spot instance got terminated, it will create a new spot instance request.
+this script can create a cluster including an on-demand master node and several spot-instance worker nodes. whenever the spot instance node got terminated by price, the script will create a new spot instance request.
+Thus, creating a kind of "persistance" spot worker node.

-Note that only one znn training instance in each cluster.
-For different training case, you have to change the cmd in runznn plugin and the cluster tag in the main script.

 ##Setup